shayanmostafaei/Metabolomic-Aging-Clock-MetaboAge-/README.md

 1. Prepare your metabolomics data in R.
 2. Run the scripts in order as listed above.
-3. Follow instructions in each script for details.
+3. ollow the instructions and comments in each script for detailed steps and configuration.

 ## Reference